 IMAGE BY - freepik (rainbow mountain)

-Until 2013, Rainbow Mountain was hidden beneath a thick layer of ice.
-But as the ice melted, it revealed a stunning array of colors created by the interplay of minerals in the earth.
-The red comes from rust mixtures, yellow from iron sulfide, purple from goethite or oxidized limonite, and green from chlorite.
+Until 2013, Rainbow Mountain was hidden under thick ice.
+As the ice continued to melt, it unveiled a beautiful play of colors resulting from the intermingling of minerals inside the earth.
+The red came from rust mixtures, yellow from iron sulfide, purple from goethite or oxidized limonite, and green from chlorite.
 The result?
-A striking display of colors that ripple across the mountain’s surface, earning it the nickname “Montaña de Siete Colores” or Mountain of Seven Colors.
+A dramatic spread of color that undulates across the surface of the mountain.
+Therefore, the mountain is often called “Montaña de Siete Colores” or Mountain of Seven Colors.

 Planning Your Visit: When to Go?